Please note:

 - the calculation of the total gross amount

-- The calculation of tax and social security contributions
+- the calculation of tax and social security contributions

 - Net income and deductions

-- the amount to be paid to the employee
+- the payment amount to the employee

 Below you will find an overview of the listed data.
 You can find a sample payslip here.